dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_readonly_configuration_interface-->

 To access configuration you can now use read-only service.
-This service will provide read-only access to *UserSettings, SystemSettings and DHIS server configurations* You can get XML and JSON responses through the *Accept* header.
+This service will provide read-only access to *UserSettings, SystemSettings and DHIS2 server configurations* You can get XML and JSON responses through the *Accept* header.
 You can *GET* all settings from: